After just 1-2 hours of competition, runners from Kenya together dominated the long distances of the VPIM race.

 Japhet Rono was the first athlete to finish the 42 km distance.

-In fact, the Vietnamese runners chased the African duo until about the 10th kilometer but could not maintain the pace, allowing Japhet Rono and Edwin Yebe to overtake them, creating a two-horse race to the finish line.
+In fact, the Vietnamese runners chased the African duo until about the 10th kilometer but could not maintain the speed, allowing Japhet Rono and Edwin Yebe to overtake, creating a two-horse race to the finish line.
 Japhet Rono then finished first with a time of 2 hours and 35 minutes, 19 seconds ahead of Edwin Yebe.

-Sharing after winning the championship, Japhet Rono said he was satisfied with his result.
+Sharing after winning the championship, Japhet Rono said he was satisfied with his results.
 "Today is a great day and I have won my first championship in Vietnam.
-This is a large-scale tournament, organized very professionally, the organizers pay great attention to and take care of the athletes' experience.
-I am most impressed by the number of water stations arranged along the running route, which greatly support the runners' energy" - Japhet Rono shared.
+This is a large-scale tournament, organized very professionally, the organizers pay great attention and care for the athletes' experience.
+I was most impressed by the number of water stations arranged along the running route, which greatly supported the runners' energy" - Japhet Rono shared.

 Before participating in VPIM 2024, Japhet Rono also participated in another race in Hanoi and only finished second.
 Japhet Rono's best time recorded for the 42km distance is 2 hours 23 minutes, which he created at the Bintulu Marathon last November.